selfwithin/PeercoinUniversity/documentation.md

 Coin age is a number that is derived from multiplying the amount of coins a minter owns by the number of days those coins have been held in their wallet.
 A minter who has a high coin age for example has both a high number of coins in their wallet and those coins have also been sitting in that wallet for quite a long period of time.

 Peercoin’s protocol combines some amount of randomization with coin age in order to automatically select the next person who mints a block.
-A minter with a highn coin age has a higher probability of minting the next block over a minter with a low coin age.
+A minter with a high coin age has a higher probability of minting the next block over a minter with a low coin age.
 There are no computationally difficult problems for minters to solve in Peercoin’s protocol.
 A minter’s chances of being selected as the next block producer rely specifically on the number of coins held and time in the form of coin age and some amount of luck.

 ## Time Based Rules & Restrictions